Graduate Medical Education

 Bethlehem

 St. Luke’s University Hospital in Bethlehem, Pennsylvania is one of the first places in the country to offer an exclusive cardiology track for internal medicine residents.
 This program is based on a pilot run by the American Board of Internal Medicine and the American College of Cardiology.
-It is designed to enable a highly-motivated and well-qualified candidate to complete three years of internal medicine residency training that is optimally-tailored to prepare you for entry into a cardiology fellowship.
-The successful candidate will have a demonstrated interest in the specialty of cardiology, with strong board scores, a high class rank, and excellent letters of recommendation.
+It is designed to enable a highly motivated and well-qualified candidate to complete three years of internal medicine residency training that is optimally tailored to prepare you for entry into a cardiology fellowship.
+The successful candidate will have a demonstrated interest in the specialty of cardiology, with strong board scores, a high-class rank, and excellent letters of recommendation.
 Internal medicine or cardiology-related research is strongly encouraged, but not required.
+Due to the incredibly demand for this track it has been decided to have interested candidates apply and be selected during their second year of training rather than prior to starting their residency here.
+This allows the candidates more time to decide if cardiology is right for them, develop and pursue their own research interests, and connect with mentors within the Department of Cardiology.

 Frequently Asked Questions

 There is additional time set aside in the schedule for specific Cardiology training.
-There is a second month during the intern year in place of gastroenterology.
 During the second year, there are two months of Cardiology (general and heart failure) in place of electives.
-The final 3 months of the third year are spent on Cardiology electives in order to better prepare you for fellowship.
+Their also three blocks in the third year on Cardiology electives to better prepare you for fellowship.
+These are typically focused on echocardiography, electrophysiology, and interventional cardiology.
 In addition to these added rotations, there are also Cardiology-related mentorship and research opportunities available as well.

 No, we do not have a minimum required USMLE score.
 Although this is a very competitive track, our evaluation of your application is a holistic process, and you should not let a single poor score or grade deter you from applying.